-Please note: it’s not a good idea to include third-party extensions, gateways, or platforms in the tests like CDNs, payment gateways, shipping software, or others.
+Please note: it’s not a good idea to include third-party extensions, gateways, or platforms in the tests like CDNs, payment gateways, and shipping software, or others.

 Once you have the business requirements, tools, and plans, you can start Magento performance optimization.
 To begin the testing process, you may need to generate data for your test environment.
 After you’re set with the test environment, you can move on to the testing checklist.

-Depending on what you decide on the business requirements stage, you can test directly in the production environment, in a cloned production environment, or any other non-production environment.
+Depending on what you decide on the business requirements stage, you can test directly in the production environment, in a cloned production environment, or in any other non-production environment.